OSU-BMBL/BMBL-analysis-notebooks/RNAseq_Preprocessing_Tutorial.md

 2. Copy all content in the file and paste it into excel

-3. Save the file as CSV format
+3. Save the file as counts.csv, ensuring it is in csv format

 4. Create a meta.csv file.
 Each sample name should correspond to column names in counts.csv